 steelhead, or shad from going any

 The parking lot at the fish hatchery is also a popular location as a base for cycling or running from this end of the parkway.
-People take advantage of the fact that the parking is free here given this is a federal run facility while the parkway region further west is managed under Sacramento County.
+People take advantage of the fact that the parking is free here given this is a federally run facility while the parkway region further west is managed under Sacramento County.
 Sacramento County partially depends on these parking revenues to fund the upkeep and security in the rest of the American river parkway, so unfortunately this ends up hurting the parkway's cause.
 Recent budget cuts have threatened this upkeep and overall livelihood of the parkway, so those that enjoy its use and wish take full advantage of it in the future are encouraged to purchase an annual Sacramento County park pass.
-You purchase an annual park pass at the local REI outdoor sports store for $50.
+That will also give you unencumbered access to all the other areas of the parkway worthy of exploring as covered below.
+You purchase an annual park pass from Sacramento county here or at the local REI outdoor sports store for $50.

 |Sailor bar is